vmlaker/mpipe/_sources/examples2.txt

   [`source <clog.py>`_]

 What's going on here?
 Note that we first put all tasks on the pipeline, and then follow up by retrieving the results.
-Unfortunately, we never get to the retrieval part because we're too busy adding a whole bunch of tasks to the pipeline (``sys.maxint`` is a huge number.)
+Unfortunately, we never get to the retrieval part because we're too busy adding a whole bunch of tasks to the pipeline (``sys.maxint`` is a huge number).

 You probably Ctl-c'd out of the program by now.